 In March 2021, the Company recorded a distribution to the Parent of \$10,600, which the Parent used to fund a note payable under a debt financing obligation in connection with the acquisition of Rumble.
 The Company earned interest at the rate of 11% per annum on the receivable from the Parent.
 In connection with the Reorganization Transactions, the Parent merged with and into the Member.
 XPO Inc. recorded \$10,600 receivable from shareholder, as the Rumble seller is a shareholder of XPO Inc., for the debt financing provided to the Rumble seller.
 In July 2022, the Company entered into a settlement agreement with the Rumble sellers to resolve disputes related to the acquisition and related agreements.
 Under the terms of the settlement, the Company will prospectively reduce the interest rate on the debt financing provided to the Rumble sellers from 11% per annum to 7.5% per annum if payment is in cash or 10% per annum if payment is in payment in kind and extend the maturity date of the debt financing.
+In 2022, the Rumble sellers borrowed an additional \$5,050 under the debt financing agreement which was recorded as receivable from shareholder within equity.
 In 2022, the Company recorded \$719 of interest in kind, which was recorded as an increase to receivable from shareholder within equity.
-In additional besilers under the existing debt financing agreement in an aggregate amount of \$5,900 at various dates through July 2023.
+In addition, the Company agreed to fund additional loans to the Rumble sellers under the existing debt financing agreement in an aggregate amount of \$5,900 at various dates through July 2023.